sheerun/vim-polyglot/README.md

 - It clones even faster as all unnecessary files are ignored (like enormous documentation from php support).
 - Best syntax and indentation support.
 If someone releases better language pack, it will be replaced here.
 - No support for esoteric languages (vim-polyglot supports modern ones like `slim` though).
+- Each build is tested by automated Travis CI setup using vimrunner gem.
+Spee `spec` directory.

 ## Installation